 This deceptively simple Ripped Paper art project involves many skills.
-The kids will have fun creating art while they learn!
+The kids will have fun creating art while they practice their fine motor skills!

-We make a lot of craft projects.
+We make a lot of craft projects, they are a fantastic way to get the kids excited to learn.
 Sarah enjoys making crafts with her son and we both do quite a few crafts while we are working with children with special needs.
 We both feel a little guilt about how much paper we use so we save and reuse as much as possible.
 This Ripped Paper art project uses paper scraps that we saved rather than throwing away or recycling.

 Materials for Ripped Paper Art Project: